jominjose14/goal/README.md

 - Offline mode only
     - Host the **build/public** directory using any static file server like VSCode's Live Server extension, Node.js's nodemon module, Apache File Server, etc.
 - Online and offline modes
-    - Windows
-        - Navigate to this git repository's root directory in Command Prompt/PowerShell
+    - Navigate to this git repository's root directory inside a terminal (Command Prompt on Windows and Terminal on Linux/macOS)
     - `cd build`
+    - On Windows
+        - `.\goal-win-server.exe`
+    - On Linux
-        - `.\server.exe`
+        - `./goal-linux-server`
-    - Linux/macOS
+    - On macOS
-        - Not supported yet
+        - `./goal-macos-server`

 ### How to build:
-- Windows
-    - Build frontend
 - Install Node.js (version 20.14.0 or higher)
-        - Navigate to this git repository's root directory in Command Prompt/PowerShell
-        - `npm install`
-        - `npm run build`
-    - Build backend
 - Install Go (version 1.23.1 or higher)
-        - Navigate to this git repository's root directory in Command Prompt/PowerShell
+- Navigate to this git repository's root directory inside a terminal (Command Prompt on Windows and Terminal on Linux/macOS)
+- On Windows
-        - `cd src\server`
+    - `.\build.bat`
-        - `go build -o ..\..\build\server.exe .\main`
-- Linux/macOS
+- On Linux/macOS
-    - Not supported yet
+    - `./build.sh`